robdevops/dalibot/doc/standalone.md

 ```

 ### Optional parameters
-You can stderr more verbose:
+You can make stderr more verbose:
 ```
 debug = 0
 ```